Fermi and Luttinger arcs: two concepts, realized on one surface

-The advantage of having a full analytical description at our disposal has allowed us to rigorously address fundamental questions about the spectral properties of the normal phase of unconventional superconductors.
-In particular, our results (i) demonstrate that the emergence of disconnected part of the FS (``Fermi arcs'') is possible, (ii) unveil the specific way of how this can be realized, as well as (iii) capture the differences between electron and hole doping.
-In particular, we have shown how Fermi arcs and Luttinger arcs, the latter ones invisible to ARPES, can live on the same surface and {\sl continually evolve} into one another, lifting the apparent necessity for closed Fermi surfaces and/or Fermi pockets with strongly varying spectral intensity.
-More precisely, the connection between FS and LS occurs at the $\vk$-points where both cross the AFZB, while the Fermi or Luttinger nature of the resulting segments (internal or external w.r.t.~the AFZB) depends on the hole vs.~electron kind of the doping, consistent with the differences of the spectra at the Fermi level characterizing electron- and hole-doped cuprates.
+The advantage of having a full analytical description at our disposal has allowed us to rigorously investigate fundamental questions about the spectral properties of the normal phase of unconventional superconductors.
+In particular, our results (i) demonstrate that the emergence of disconnected parts of the FS (``Fermi arcs'') is possible, (ii) unveil the specific way of how this can be realized, as well as (iii) capture the differences between electron and hole doping.
+In particular, we have shown how Fermi arcs and Luttinger arcs, the latter ones invisible to ARPES, can reside on the same surface and {\sl continually evolve} into one another, lifting the apparent necessity for closed Fermi surfaces and/or Fermi pockets with strongly varying spectral intensity.
+More precisely, in the presented model, the connection between FS and LS occurs at the $\vk$-points where both cross the AFZB.
+The Fermi or Luttinger nature of the resulting segments (internal or external w.r.t.~the AFZB) depends on the hole vs.~electron kind of the doping, consistent with the differences of the spectra at the Fermi level characterizing electron- and hole-doped cuprates.

 Eventually, we have transparently interpreted the analytically calculated transformation of a Fermi surface into Fermi and Luttinger arcs in terms of the physics of an interaction-driven momentum-selective insulator, arising from the coupling of electrons whose momenta are linked by AF fluctuations. \\